Sita Rana Magar: Early life and education

-Magar was raised in Nepalgunj, a sub-metropolitan city in Banke District, on the Terai plains near the Nepali border with Uttar Pradesh, India.
+Magar was raised in Nepalgunj, a sub-metropolitan city in Banke District, on the Terai plains.
 From a young age, she was a "complete sports fanatic", always involved in some sport or another at school.

 At first, football was Magar's favourite sport, and she dreamed of becoming a footballer.
 Then, when she was a 13 year old 7th-grader, women's cricket was introduced to Nepal, and her teachers encouraged her to take up the game, particularly as she had the advantage of being left-handed.

 Magar started out as a member of her school cricket team.
 She was then selected for the Nepalgunj regional team.
 Eventually, when she participated in Nepal's first ever women's cricket tournament, she emerged as the leading bowler.

 At that time, according to Magar, playing women's cricket in Nepal was a huge challenge.
 There were no training centres, and due to social pressure, Nepali girls rarely wished to take up cricket.
 Although Magar's mother was always very supportive of her cricketing activities, her father was initially reluctant.
 As Magar explained to All Over Cricket in 2022:

 Magar's father also initially believed that a woman could not make a living out of playing sports.
 However, Magar was soon recognised in her neighbourhood for her cricketing skill and achievements, and people started referring to her father as 'Sita's father'.
 That led him to change his stance.

 Magar's cricketing role model is Gyanendra Malla, a former captain of the Nepal men's cricket team.